 Bringing Home Puppy

 We definitely recommend crate training.
 I love that with these crates, you can allow your puppy to see all around or you can cover the crate for a more enclosed place.
 They also grow as your puppy does.
 You can section off a certain area, just so puppy has room to stand up and circle around, then as puppy grows you can expand the area.
 This keeps them from sleeping on one area and going to the bathroom on another part of the crate.
 You may want to get some kind of small dog bed to put in with them, though it's not necessary.
-You can get the 30" or 36".
+Mediums we recommend the 36" size, and minis the 30".
 You can also put a blanket over the crate for more privacy or order a crate cover.

 Kong Zoom Groom: